alexteghipco/CTPerfusionPipeline/README.md

 ## Usage

-Input images should be NIfTI (.nii or .nii.gz in which case they will be manually uncompressed).
+Input images should be NIfTI (.nii or .nii.gz in which case they will be automatically uncompressed).
 These can be created from DICOM using [dcm2niix](https://github.com/rordenlab/dcm2niix).

 It's assumed that you are working with perfusion measure images output by RAPID and CTA head/neck images.
 Please see documentation in ct_rgb.m for the script that does the majority of the work.
 Additionally, see runPipeline.m for more information on setting up the pipeline (including example calls).